Running the dbt Core collector

 The file containing bigquery service account credentials.
 This applies only to models with bigquery references.

-If provided, the bigquery project id is read from this file, otherwise the bigquery project in the profile file is used.
+If provided, the bigquery project ID is read from this file, otherwise the bigquery project in the profile file is used.

 No